-With some 6,400 people on its payroll, Johnson & Johnson is currently the largest American employer in Switzerland.
-The firm is represented in Schaffhausen, Zug, Neuchâtel, Le Locle, Berne and Thörishaus.
+With more than 6,000 people on its payroll, Johnson & Johnson is currently the largest American employer in Switzerland.
+The firm is represented in Schaffhausen, Zug, Neuchâtel, Le Locle and Berne.
 Following the 2012 takeover of the medical device company Synthes, it also has a number of sites in the cantons of Solothurn and Basel-Landschaft, in Mezzovico and in Raron.
 An overview of the Swiss firms within the Johnson & Johnson Family of Companies.

 Cilag AG, Schaffhausen (Pharmaceuticals)